ignaciosica/queue/README.md

-# Collaborative Priority Queue for Spotify
+# Queue (Collaborative Priority Queue for Spotify)

-Welcome to the Collaborative Priority Queue for Spotify!
+Welcome to Queue!
 This app allows multiple users to queue up and play songs from their own Spotify accounts, in a priority order determined by the users.

 <p align="center">